-All behavioral competency data from submitted summative electives student assessment forms for each student will be compiled by the office of assessment and evaluation and presented to student affairs to be included as part of the holistic review with the student each year.
+All behavioral competency data from submitted summative electives student assessment forms for each student will be compiled by the Office of Assessment and Evaluation and presented to the Office of Student Affairs to be included as part of the holistic review with the student each year.
 Cumulative level ratings are retained throughout the student's enrollment (see Competency Assessment Policy for additional information).

-Providing feedback to the student by an assessor (course director, attending faculty, or resident) regarding any problematic behavior and giving the student the opportunity to improve should occur prior to assigning a score of "does not meet" on an EPO.
+Providing feedback to the student by an assessor (individual course director and/or designee) regarding any problematic behavior and giving the student the opportunity to improve should occur prior to assigning a score of "does not meet" on an EPO.
 If a critical event occurs late in the elective, timely feedback will be given and there may or may not be time to demonstrate improvement.